-Montana Congressman Who Body-Slammed Reporter Must Be Fingerprinted Like Other Perps
+Montana Congressman Who Body-Slammed Reporter Booked Into Jail For Fingerprints

-WASHINGTON ― A judge in Montana has denied a legal request by Rep. Greg Gianforte (R-Mont.) to not be fingerprinted and photographed after he pleaded guilty to assaulting a reporter.

-In a ruling Aug.
-17, Gallatin County Justice Court Judge Rick West ordered that Gianforte report to the Gallatin County Detention Center in Bozeman to provide fingerprints and a photograph no later than Sept.
-15. Failure to do so would result in a warrant being issued for his arrest.
+Earlier this week a county judge denied the congressman’s request to not be fingerprinted and photographed.
+In an Aug.
+17 ruling, Judge Rick West ordered that Gianforte report to the jail no later than Sept.
+15.

+“Greg has fulfilled the terms,” Travis Hall, a spokesman for Gianforte, told the Bozeman Chronicle on Friday.
+“The matter is resolved.
+He remains 100 percent focused on serving the people of Montana.”

 Gianforte, 56, was charged May 24 with misdemeanor assault for body-slamming The Guardian’s Ben Jacobs.
-The Republican politician was never fingerprinted or photographed, nor arrested and booked.
-(He was given a citation.)
+The Republican politician was not fingerprinted or photographed at the time, nor was he arrested and booked.
+He was simply given a citation.

 The incident occurred the day before Montanans elected Gianforte, a wealthy tech entrepreneur, to the U.S. House.

-Gianforte entered his guilty plea June 12, and Gallatin County Justice Court Judge Rick West gave him a six-month deferred sentence and ordered him to perform community service and attend anger management counseling.
+Gianforte entered his guilty plea June 12, and Judge West of the Gallatin County Justice Court gave him a six-month deferred sentence and ordered him to perform community service and attend anger management counseling.

 Gianforte was also ordered to appear at a local jail to be photographed and fingerprinted.
 But his legal team filed a motion later in June arguing that the court did not have the authority to require this, as Gianforte was not arrested or charged with a felony, among other things.

-One legal expert told HuffPost that he found Gianforte’s argument credible.
+One legal expert told HuffPost that he found the congressman’s argument credible.
 Gianforte “argues correctly that courts do not have carte blanche to order defendants to do something that the court personally thinks is reasonable,” Jeffrey Renz, a retired law professor at the University of Montana, wrote in an email to HuffPost last month.
 “This applies to the accused pre-trial and to the defendant after conviction.”

 But Gallatin County Attorney Marty Lambert, in a response filed in July, noted that the court “apparently found that fingerprinting and photographing [the] defendant was a reasonable condition needed for rehabilitation or for the protection of the victim or society.”
 As a result, he added, Gianforte “should obey this court’s order.”

 Lambert told the Bozeman Daily Chronicle that, in his time working at the Gallatin County Attorney’s Office since 1983, he “can’t recall anyone raising this particular argument before.”
+(He declined to comment to HuffPost on Monday.)

-By denying Gianforte’s motion, the court sides with Lambert.
-This is the outcome Renz, the retired professor, had predicted last month, because he thought the judge wouldn’t “want to give [Gianforte] what might be perceived as special treatment.”
+By denying Gianforte’s motion, the court sided with Lambert.
+Renz, the retired professor, had predicted that outcome last month, because he thought the judge wouldn’t “want to give [Gianforte] what might be perceived as special treatment.”

-Gianforte’s spokesman and attorneys did not immediately respond to a request for comments on the ruling.
+Gianforte’s spokesman and attorneys did not respond to HuffPost’s request for comments on the ruling.

 When HuffPost asked the congressman at the U.S. Capitol last month whether he believed other Montanans cited for misdemeanor assault also shouldn’t be fingerprinted and photographed, he walked into his office without responding.

-Note: This story has been updated to note that Gianforte was booked into jail Friday for fingerprints and a photograph.